What is Prosocial Behavior

 Previous studies have shown the relations between perspective taking and prosocial behavior.

-Children who are encouraged to consider others’ points of view develop cognitive empathy leading to prosocial moral reasoning and moral behavior.
+Children who are encouraged to consider another person’s perspective develop cognitive empathy leading to prosocial moral reasoning and moral behavior.

 Encourage, not force, helping around the house

-Encourage your child to take on household chores as personal responsibility and a way to contribute to your family’s well-being.
+Encourage your child to take on household chores as personal responsibility and a way to contribute to your family’s well-being in daily life.

 Engage children and make them feel included

-Therefore, give children a sense of belonging by creating a sense of community within the family.
-Include them in family decision-making.
-Help them feel included25.
+Give children a sense of belonging by creating a sense of community within the family.
+Include them in family decision-making and help them feel included25.

 - 1.Grusec JE, Davidov M, Lundell L. Prosocial and helping behavior.
 In: Blackwell Handbook of Childhood Social Development.
 Blackwell Publishing; 2002:457–474.